 Last December, a 28-year-old armed man allegedly walked into a Washington, D.C., pizzeria and fired shots during a 30-minute confrontation.
 The man later told police he was there to “self-investigate” an internet story that the restaurant housed a child sex ring run by Hillary Clinton and her former campaign chairman, John Podesta.
-The story spread via social media and although it was completely debunked by mainstream media sources, it lived on.
+The story spread via social media and although it was completely debunked by mainstream media sources, it lived on.“Pizzagate” was one of umpteen conspiracy theories that shaped the 2016 election.
+Some believe the internet has fueled the growth of the theories and in recent years they’ve come under the microscope of academics like Joseph Uscinski, a political science professor at the University of Miami in Florida and author of “American Conspiracy Theories.”

 A conspiracy theory almost always involves an ill-intentioned group or individual that is somehow out to get you.
 There’s an unlimited supply of conspiracy theories, Uscinski said.